Hale Kaheka

 No analysis available

-I searched for terms like parking waitlist, waiting list, or joining a list for parking and found no references.
-The remarks discuss assigned and rentable parking, but not any waitlist system.
+I searched for phrases like "parking waitlist," "parking waiting list," and "join the waitlist for parking" and found nothing.
+The listings discuss assigned and rentable parking, but do not mention any waitlist system.

 Confidence 95%: A listing notes "secured fob access elevators" and another mentions "fob access to the entry and elevators," indicating elevators require a fob/key.